LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/exercises.rst

 -----------------------------

 #.
 Comment out your previous code in the ``displayAllEvents`` method.
 #.
-In the videos, wwe learned how to use templates to display the elements in a static list called ``events``.
+In the videos, we learned how to use templates to display the elements in a static list called ``events``.
 Let's make our ``events`` list a HashMap!
    This enables us to add descriptions to our events.
 #.
 Fill your ``events`` HashMap with the names and descriptions of 3 coding events around town.
 #.
 Using ``th:block`` and ``th:each``, put together the events and their descriptions in a table as opposed to an unordered list.